 - The first thing that you are supposed to do before going at it is to check and confirm that all the elements are cool enough.

 - Advance by removing the burners or hotplates on top, after you dismantle the top determine the size that is required.
-There are two common sizes that come within the replacement box.
+Two common sizes come within the replacement box.
 One is 6’ and the one with a bigger dimension can be up to 8’ inches.
-Every company has its own style of manufacturing that you can figure out with just a glance, sometimes.
+Every company has its style of manufacturing that you can figure out with just a glance, sometimes.
 Moreover, if you are confused as to which one will fit your existing burner, go ahead and check the brand name, it surely will help.

 - Unhinging the burners can be tricky as they have a pronged connection that holds and powers them.
 Unhinge by just pushing two prongs together and pulling them out.